PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 secondary inverse adapters remain in legacy.
 Output metadata and per-axis quantization move to NHWC, while public Slice outputs reject before mutation.

+The bounded Split family similarly requires a constant channel axis and no secondary inverse output adapters.
+Multiple outputs from one Split may feed the same root Concat; a shared applied-operator set rewrites the Split input, axis, and every output tensor exactly once.
+The axis materializer shares Slice's copy-on-write cache.
+Public Split outputs reject, while broader post-adapter and mixed-input forms remain in legacy.

 The lowerer compatibility helper still returns the original aggregate statistic and runs the legacy matcher after the direct pass.
-The legacy matcher now skips the twenty-two indexed families, but continues to own broader Split/Slice/Add/Leaky interactions and remaining mixed quantized-post paths.
+The legacy matcher now skips the twenty-three indexed families, but continues to own broader Split/Slice/Add/Leaky interactions and remaining mixed quantized-post paths.

 Changed files for this checkpoint: